 Each class has access to 2 hours of high quality PE/structured physical activity every week.
-Children are given the opportunity to practise skills in a variety of ways and each lesson builds upon the previous skills, allowing them time to embed it and apply it in a range of contexts.
+Within PE lessons, children are given the opportunity to practise skills in a variety of ways and each lesson builds upon the previous skills, allowing them time to embed it and apply it in a range of contexts.
 Different skills are recapped throughout and across the years, each time they are being built upon; allowing children to know more and remember more.
-Year 4 receive weekly swimming lessons.
-These lessons run throughout the whole year.
-This means that children have the best opportunity to meet the swimming requirements as they have the whole year to learn, practise and apply the skills needed.
+Children are encouraged to be physically active in all curriculum subjects and our teaching and learning cycle allows for frequent movement breaks throughout the school day.
+This keeps children engaged in their learning.
+Year 4 receive weekly swimming lessons in addition to their PE lesson in school.